MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createshaderresourceview.md

 [in] If the value in the <b>ResourceDimension</b> member is set to D3D10DDIRESOURCE_BUFFER, a member in the union that is contained in D3D11DDIARG_CREATESHADERRESOURCEVIEW that can hold a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541645">D3D10DDIARG_BUFFER_SHADERRESOURCEVIEW</a> structure for a buffer.

+#### - BufferEx

+[in] If the value in the <b>ResourceDimension</b> member is set to D3D11DDIRESOURCE_BUFFEREX, a member in the union that is contained in D3D11DDIARG_CREATESHADERRESOURCEVIEW that can hold a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542025">D3D11DDIARG_BUFFEREX_SHADERRESOURCEVIEW</a> structure for a buffer.

 #### - Tex1D

 [in] If the value in the <b>ResourceDimension</b> member is set to D3D10DDIRESOURCE_TEXTURE1D, a member in the union that is contained in D3D11DDIARG_CREATESHADERRESOURCEVIEW that can hold a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541760">D3D10DDIARG_TEX1D_SHADERRESOURCEVIEW</a> structure for a one-dimensional texture.